Chinese Canadian National Council: Advocacy history

 Since the formation of the CCNC, it has spoken out against racial discrimination against Chinese in Canada.
 The CCNC is also involved in controversial issues concerning Chinese in Canada, like forcing the Government of Canada to apologize and redress the head tax that Chinese had to paid from 1885 to 1923.

 On November 28, 2005, the Toronto chapter of the CCNC (CCNCTO) was granted the William P. Hubbard Award for Race Relations by the Toronto city government, in recognition of the CCNC's advocacy for Head Tax redress.

-CCNC-SJ has criticized the Bank of Canada for leaving out the image of an Asian Canadian from its 100 dollar bill and condemned the bank for listening to 'racist comments and feedback from the focus group' of its bank note design.
-The Bank of Canada later apologized to the CCNC-SJ's executive director Victor Wong.
+In 2012, the CCNC-SJ criticized the Bank of Canada for removing an image of an Asian Canadian from a proposed design for the $100 banknote and condemned the bank for listening to 'racist comments and feedback from the focus group' of its bank note design.
+The Bank of Canada later apologized to CCNC-SJ.